bigsmoke/angel/README.md

 * Everything in the Angel universe (read: _namespace_) is an angel.
 * Angels are imaginary endpoints for relationships: `endpoint 1 \ < relationship > / endpoint 2`.
 * Relationships can be unidirectional (`angel X \ unidirectional relationship pointing to Y > < unidirectional relationship pointing to X / angel Y`), or bidirectional (`angel X \ < bidirectional relationship > / angel Y`).
+* `\` denotes a step left, back to the previous angel(s); `/` denotes a stop right, to the following angel(s).
-* Multiple steps can be organized into paths (`[]`): `angel that will be left-stepped to \ < rel 1 / angel that will be right-stepped to and then left-stepped \ < rel 1 / another right-stepped-to angel ]`.
+* Multiple steps can be organized into paths (`[]`): `[ angel that will be left-stepped to \ < rel 1 / angel that will be right-stepped to and then left-stepped \ < rel 1 / another right-stepped-to angel ]`.
 * For subsequent steps to the right (`/`) along the same relationship axis, the relationship can be omitted: `angel M \ < relationship that will be used thrice / angel N / angel O / angel P`.
-This is just a shorthand, though, to avoid repetition: `angel M \ < relationship that will be used thrice / angel N \ < relationship that will be used thrice / angel O \ < relationship that will be used thrice / angel P`.
+This is just a semantically identical shorthand to avoid repetition: `angel M \ < relationship that will be used thrice / angel N \ < relationship that will be used thrice / angel O \ < relationship that will be used thrice / angel P`.
 * The _substring_ syntax can be used to explicitly tie substrings (separated by `&`) along a _knot_.
 The knot consists of all the relationship within the path that are marked using `&`: `[ angel M \ relation to right >&< relation to left / angel N & angel O & angel P ]`.
 * Knots can only be specified within a path (`[]` or `()`).
 * Specifying substrings can continue within a subpath: `[ angel M \ rel1 >&< rel2 / angel N & [ angel N1 && angel N2 && angel N3 ] & angel O & angel P ]`.